e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

       });
     ```

+    This is just an example, adapt it as you wish.
+    You can run this script with `tsx prisma/seed.ts`.
+If you do not have `tsx` installed, you can install it with `npm install -D tsx`

+    In order let prisma run your seed script whenever you reset your data ( `prisma migrate reset`) you can add a prisma configuration file with the script location.
+We will also use it to explicitely tell it where are the different resources it needs (the schema file, the migration files; etc.)

+    Add the file `.prisma/config.ts` at the root of your `backend` folder with the following content.

+    ```ts
+      import path from "node:path";
+      import "dotenv/config";
+      import { defineConfig } from "prisma/config";

+      export default defineConfig({
+        schema: path.join("prisma", "schema.prisma"),
+        migrations: {
+          path: path.join("prisma", "migrations"),
+          seed: `tsx prisma/seed.ts`,
+        },
+        views: {
+          path: path.join("prisma", "views"),
+        },
+        typedSql: {
+          path: path.join("prisma", "queries"),
+        },

+      });
+    ```

-    This is just an example.
-You can run this script with `ts-node` or set it up as the Prisma seed (adjust your `package.json` `"prisma": { "seed": "ts-node prisma/seed.ts" }` and run `npx prisma db seed`).
-After seeding, use Prisma Studio to confirm that the data is in the tables.
+     After seeding, use Prisma Studio to confirm that the data is in the tables: `npx prisma studio`
+     Notice how the Exense.participants fields is an array of User.
+The join table is entirely hidden in this tool.

 - At this point, our database state is initialized with some example data.
 We have successfully managed complex state on the backend: multiple models and relationships that mirror real-world connections between data.
 Next, we’ll expose this data via new API endpoints.